Speak English or Die

-Speak English or Die is the debut album by the American crossover thrash band Stormtroopers of Death, released in August 30, 1985.
+Speak English or Die is the debut album by the American crossover thrash band Stormtroopers of Death, released on August 30, 1985.

 Parts of the songs "March of the S.O.D.", "Milano Mosh", "Chromatic Death" and "Sargent D and the S.O.D." were used for commercial breaks of MTV's Headbangers Ball in the early 1990s.

-"March of the S.O.D." from was the Headbangers Ball intro anthem for many years.
+"March of the S.O.D." was the Headbangers Ball intro anthem for many years.

+It is considered to be an essential release in the genre by Revolver.

 Composition

 After Anthrax finished recording Spreading the Disease, there was still some studio time left, so members Scott Ian and Charlie Benante called some friends, practiced some songs, and recorded it all within a week.

 Many point to this album – and particularly the song "Milk" – as one of the first songs to feature a blast beat, courtesy of Benante.
 When asked in 2009 if he invented the blast beat, Benante replied, "If you mean that I decided to sit in my room and invent it, no it wasn't like that.
 The thing was something that had been around the NY hardcore scene for ages but hadn't been used for other things.
 The first time it really happened was on S.O.D's 'Milk' song, so I guess you could say I had a lot to do with it.
 Now a lot of bands are using it and doing it really well."

 The album had some controversy due to the lyrics, which addressed homosexuality, women and foreign cultures.
 Dan Lilker stated, "The lyrics were never intended to be serious, just to piss people off."

 In an interview with Songfacts in 2014, when asked "If Speak English or Die came out today, do you think that because of the political correctness of today, it would go over the same?", Lilker responded, "It probably would have had a harder time just because people seem to be more uptight now.
 Nevertheless, it was what it was, which is saying it is what it is, but back then.
 And I don't regret it.
 Maybe minor aspects went overboard with certain lyrical things, but then again, we didn't really mean them.
 Perhaps if people realize that, then it's just more funny."